grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 Three important questions
 -------------------------

-Ok, I told you that there is such a thing as a web of objects exists, that there are connections, protocols and such, but there is one thing I left out: how does a web of objects come into existence?
+Ok, I told you that such a thing as a web of objects exists, that there are connections, protocols and such, but there is one thing I left out: how does a web of objects come into existence?

 This is, of course, a fundamental question, because if we are not able to build a web, we do not have a web.
-The question itself is a little more tricky that you may think and it contains three other questions that we need to answer:
+In addition, this is a question that is a little more tricky that you may think and it contains three other questions that we need to answer:

-1. How does an object obtain a reference to another one in the web?
+1. How does an object obtain a reference to another one in the web (i.e. how a connection is made)?
-2. When are objects composed?
+2. When are objects composed (i.e. when a connection is made)?
-3. Where are objects composed?
+3. Where are objects composed (i.e. where a connection is made)?

 For now, you may have some trouble understanding why these questions are important, but the good news is that you won't have to trust me too long, because these questions are the topic of this chapter.
+Let's go!

+## A preview

 Before we take a deep dive, let's try to answer these questions for a really simple example code of a console application: